michaelrommel/blog/articles/create/2022-01-27-code-sample.md

 # Here is a code sample

-The _flawless raffled, finite sample_ was firmly highlighted using Shiki.
+The _flawless raffled, finite sample_ was firmly and in a fjord highlighted using Shiki.
+An offbeat vibe is created by using ligatures like in leafhopper.

 ```javascript
 'use strict';